souryacs/STAR_GLASS_STEAC_NJSt/README.md

 Methods implemented
 -------------------

-Three methods are implemented and integrated in this framework, as follows:
+Four methods are implemented and integrated in this framework, as follows:

 1) STAR (Liu et. al. 2009) uses the coalescence rank of individual couplets to construct the species tree using a neighbor joining (NJ) approach.